-- · revenue recognition;

-- imputing interest for the Purchase Agreement; and
+- revenue recognition; - imputing interest for the Purchase Agreement; - goodwill; and - recoverability and impairment of long-lived assets.

-- goodwill.

 There have been no material changes to our critical accounting policies and estimates as previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on February 29, 2024.